syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 {% endhighlight %}
 {% endtabs %}

-5.Build the application for testing.
+5. Build the application for testing.

-6.Add the **Syncfusion.VisualStudio.TestTools.UITest.GridCommunication.dll** and **Syncfusion.VisualStudio.TestTools.UITest.GridExtension.dll** in your sample.
+6. Add the **Syncfusion.VisualStudio.TestTools.UITest.GridCommunication.dll** and **Syncfusion.VisualStudio.TestTools.UITest.GridExtension.dll** in your sample.

-7.To create, record and run the tests for Coded UI Test project, you can refer this section **Create, Record and Run the tests**.
+7. To create, record and run the tests for Coded UI Test project, you can refer this section **Create, Record, and Run the tests**.

 ### Hand code for CUIT operation